elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 #### Changes to `/upgrade/_perform` endpoint contract

-The endpoint's currently impled as deemented contract needs to be updatscribed in this [PoC](https://github.com/elastic/kibana/pull/144060).
+The endpoint's currently implemented contract needs to be updated as described in this [PoC](https://github.com/elastic/kibana/pull/144060).